Controllable Video Generation: A Survey: Preliminaries

-Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs) are two classical models for generative modeling.
-GAN~\cite{goodfellow2014generative} is based on a minimax game between a generator $G$ and a discriminator $D$.
-The generator tries to produce realistic samples from random noise vectors $\mathbf{z} \sim p(\mathbf{z})$, while the discriminator attempts to distinguish between real data $\mathbf{x} \sim p(\mathbf{x})$ and generated samples $G(\mathbf{z})$.
+\textbf{GANs and VAEs.} Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs) are two classical models for generative modeling.
+GAN~\citep{goodfellow2014generative} is based on a minimax game between a generator $G$ and a discriminator $D$.
+The generator tries to produce realistic samples from random noise $\mathbf{z} \sim p(\mathbf{z})$, while the discriminator attempts to distinguish between real data $\mathbf{x} \sim p(\mathbf{x})$ and generated samples $G(\mathbf{z})$.
 The objective is given by

-VAE~\cite{kingma2013auto} adopts a probabilistic approach, introducing a variational posterior $q(\mathbf{z}|\mathbf{x})$ to approximate the posterior $p(\mathbf{z}|\mathbf{x})$.
-The training objective is to maximize the Evidence Lower Bound (ELBO) :
+VAE~\citep{kingma2013auto} introduces a variational posterior $q(\mathbf{z}|\mathbf{x})$ to approximate the true posterior $p(\mathbf{z}|\mathbf{x})$.
+The training objective is to maximize the Evidence Lower Bound (ELBO):

-Both models form the foundation for many following developments in generative modeling, including diffusion and flow-based models.
+Both models form the foundation for developments in generative modeling, including diffusion and flow-based models.